parttio/dragdroplayouts/README.md

 # DragDropLayouts

+# This project has reached End-Of-Life (EOL) and is no longer maintained.

 [![Build Status](https://travis-ci.org/johndevs/dragdroplayouts.svg?branch=master)](https://travis-ci.org/johndevs/dragdroplayouts)

 Currently when you want to drag and drop between layouts you will have to wrap the source component in a DragAndDropWrapper.